yosbelms/getjs/readme.md

 Unifying solution to tame JavaScript asynchronicity.

-JavaScript asynchronicity has been an issue to deal with since years ago, techniques such as callbacks, event-driven, and Promises has made the web development easier, but asynchronous code still looks asynchronous.
-Aryn is a thin library based on generators which ensures your asynchonous code looks synchonous.
+JavaScript asynchronicity is an amazing feature and an issue to deal with since years ago with the help of callbacks, event-driven, and Promises.
+Aryn is a thin library based on generators which ensures your asynchonous code looks a synchonous flow.

 Example in Node.js:
 ```js